weecology/lab-manual/content/en/career-guidance/interviewing.md

+---
+title: "Interviewing"
+linkTitle: "Interviewing"
+date: 2017-01-05
+description: >
+  What to expect and how to prepare for a job interview.
+---

 # Intro

 Congratulations!!
 You're at the stage where you're being interviewed remotely (e.g. skype, zoom, phone) or in-person.
 Here is some info on preparing.